Heat kernel asymptotics for scaling limits of isoradial graphs: Introduction

-The main tool to prove the Euclidean regime is a \emph{large deviation principle}, which is obtained by the fact that the geometric Laplacian defined in Definition \ref{def:laplacian} maps quadratic functions to constants on isoradial graphs, see Lemma~\ref{lem:second-order-approx}.
-In contrast, the proof for the case $\beta > 1$ does not require any properties of isoradial graphs and applies to more general families of graphs.
+as $h\to 0$.
+Notice that the limits in Equation \eqref{eq:graph-asymp1} and \eqref{eq:graph-asymp2} correspond to the short-time asymptotics in Equation \eqref{eq:cont-asymp1} and \eqref{eq:cont-asymp2}, respectively: While the edge lengths decrease faster than time in the case of $\beta < 1$ (leading to the Euclidean regime), the reverse situation for $\beta > 1$ yields the graph behavior.
 We do not treat the critical case $\beta = 1$ here, because it strongly depends on the underlying graphs.

+The main tool to prove the Euclidean regime is a \emph{large deviation principle}, which is obtained by the fact that the geometric Laplacian maps quadratic functions to constants on isoradial graphs, see Lemma~\ref{lem:second-order-approx}.
+In contrast, the proof for the case $\beta > 1$ does not require any properties of isoradial graphs and also holds in more general settings.

 The existence of two different regimes similar to ours was previously observed in the physics literature for \emph{one-dimensional} continuous-time random walks \cite{barkai2020,wang2020}.